hydrusnetwork/hydrus/docs/getting_started_searching.md

 A common reason for users wondering why they get random results for their sorted searches is their implicit `system:limit` set under `options -> file search` is lower than the number of results their search would return, and they forgot about it.
 To address it, depending on your hardware specs and performance needs, you can either increase/remove the implicit `system:limit`, or you can explicitly add a high `system:limit` to queries only when exhaustive results are needed.

 ## Collecting
-Collection is found under the `sort by: ` dropdown and uses namespaces listed in the `sort by: namespace` sort options.
-The new namespaces will only be available in new pages.
+Collection is found under the `sort by: ` dropdown and will collect thumbnails on a page into groups based on namespaced tags or rating services.
+It uses the namespaces listed in the `namespace file sorting` section in main options tab `file sort/collect`.
+Any changes to the set of namespaces will only be available in new pages.